 Local Connections Halifax returns to The Halifax Club on January 15, 2015 for its Second Annual Craft Beer & Local Food Celebration.
-As is the case with all LCH events, we will be raising the game once again.
+As is the case with all LCH events, we will again be raising our game.

-And yes, tickets are all-inclusive, and you will again get a wonderful take-home glass as well, but this time we'll be using a Belgian-style glass which we think is the best available.
+Tickets for this event are all-inclusive, and you will again get a take-home glass as well, but this time we'll be using a Belgian-style glass, which we think is the best available.

 On this fine evening, our friends at Dee Dee's Ice Cream and Scanway will treat you to a world of delicious things.
 Once again, we'll see beer ice cream return to the club, this time accompanied by some deliciously gourmet donuts made by 'the Sugar Man' himself'.

 Experience the flavours of the South Shore, as Lincoln Street Food and the Grand Banker take you on an epicurean journey.
 And no voyage is complete without delicious craft beer to match.
-This room will also feature Boxing Rock from Shelburne and Hell Bay from Liverpool.
+This room will also feature craft beer from Boxing Rock from Shelburne and Hell Bay from Liverpool.
 Giddyup!

 This room will be a lead up to Sausage Fest 2015, where our friends at Pete's, Meadowbrook Farm, Ace Burger, Big Spruce, and Uncle Leo's will tantalize your tastebuds with sausage madness, and tasty brews to wash it all down.

-Fancy Feast will be a play on the fine dining experience, and will feature Brooklyn Warehouse, Agricola Street Brasserie, Saege Bistro, the Harbourstone Sea Grill + Pourhouse, Garrison Brewing, Propeller Brewing, North Brewing, and a few others TBA later.
-We'll also have the Mike Cowie Trio on board for the ride, making the evening one to remember.
+Fancy Feast will be a play on the fine dining experience, and will feature Brooklyn Warehouse, Agricola Street Brasserie, Saege Bistro, the Harbourstone Sea Grill + Pourhouse, Garrison Brewing, Propeller, Granite Brewery, and North Brewing.
+We'll also have the Mike Cowie Trio on board for the ride, making this evening one to remember.

 Hitchcock meets hilarious in this comedy thriller based on the 1935 classic espionage movie.
 Follow the incredible adventures of handsome hero Richard Hannay as he encounters devious murders, double crossing secret agents and devastatingly beautiful women.
 This suspenseful whodunit is brought to life by four fearless actors, playing 130 roles in 100 minutes of fast-paced silliness!